aktak01/Second-Life-ML/README.md

+## Second-Life-ML

-## MATLAB code for evaluating the state of health of lithium-ion batteries for second-life applications, as demonstrated in Takahashi et al., iScience.
+MATLAB code for evaluating the state of health of lithium-ion batteries for second-life applications, as demonstrated in Takahashi et al., iScience.

 ## MATLAB libraries to run code:
 * Parallel Computing Toolbox